Contentstack-Solutions/python-asset-operations/README.md

 * Create/Upload Assets - `uploadAsset.py`
 * Replace Asset - `replaceAsset.py` (Similar function to change data around the asset - this one replaces file and filename)
 * Get and Download Asset - `getAsset.py`
+* Get and download all assets (or from a specified folder) - `downloadMultipleAssets.py`

 *NOT OFFICIALLY SUPPORTED BY CONTENTSTACK*